Execution Context & Call Stack: How JavaScript code is executed

 First of all, in layman's terms, let's just say that we can divide the compiling of a JavaScript program in 2 phases:

-1. A reference to all the variables & functions in the memory is created.
-We can call it as Creation Phase.
+1. Creation Phase: A reference to all the variables & functions in the memory is created.

-2. The JavaScript engine then starts going line-by-line through our code & it executes every single line.
-We can call it as Execution Phase.
+2. Execution Phase: The JavaScript engine then starts going line-by-line through our code & it executes every single line.

 Execution Context & Creation Phase